-It seems strange to say this, but cold and flu season is upon us.
-I say “strange” because we’ve been living in the shadow of COVID-19 for the last ten months, so we’ve actually had a year-round flu season.
-However, with the arrival of cooler weather other flu and cold strains will soon be making the rounds.
+Cold and flu season is upon us.
+With the arrival of COVID-19 in 2020 it seems like we’ve had a year-round flu season, but with the arrival of cooler weather other flu and cold strains will soon be making the rounds.

 The threat of COVID-19 infection makes it more important than ever to remember that old adage, “An ounce of prevention is worth a pound of cure.”
 The best prevention in this case is a strong immune system and an awareness of conditions that can lead to infection.